 What is Furlough Leave?

-On top of this the Government will pay National Insurance and employers compulsory pension contributions.
+On top of this the Government will pay National Insurance and employers compulsory pension contributions until the end of July 2020 but from August 2020 onwards employers will have to pay employer national insurance and pension contributions.
 Furloughed employees are those who have been designated as having no work to do (i.e. will remain at home and do not have the requirement to complete any tasks) but who will be retained by the employer.